connecticut-qualifications/connecticut-qualifications.github.io/README.md

 It seems like there's a kiosk in a museum that shows whether you'll be able to vote or not based on what you select.
 Election laws have evolved throughout time and they've significantly differed state-to-state (or colonies before revolutionary war) and the years.

-Found the post pretty interesting but I couldn't find a web version for it so trying to recreate it here.
+Found the concept pretty interesting but I couldn't find a web version for it so I'm trying to recreate it here.
 Planning to deploy this on github pages so that's easily viewable by everyone: https://usvotingevolution.github.io/

 # Info of what I've gathered so far